Detecting & Preventing Ransomware Through Log Management

 HOW RANSOMWARE WORKS IN AN ENTERPRISE IT STACK

 Once an end-user clicks the link or downloads the malicious file, the ransomware installs on the device.
-Often, the ransomware code uses “safe” software installers to execute.
+Many times, the ransomware code uses “safe” software installers to execute.
 If you accidentally download the ransomware code then install a new web browser on your device, the ransomware code will use the “legitimate” installer to execute.

 Once installed, the ransomware embeds itself into the device’s registry, hiding where a user may not know to look.

-Ransomware may download into a device’s registry or library as an application, but not show up on the list of known applications which means that the user has no idea the ransomware is active.
+Ransomware may download into a device’s registry or library as an application but not show up on the list of known applications, which means that the user has no idea the ransomware is active.